-Anyone can give a reference or a recommendation as long as that person is not a family member or anyone close enough to the applicant that their references will be viewed as strongly biased or that person.
-There are so many different people that can give different references to an applicant, so how can you differentiate between those references to determine which ones pack the most punch and which ones are vague and are in fact detrimental to your cause when applying?
+Anyone can give a reference or a recommendation as long as that person is not a family member or anyone close enough to the applicant that their references will be viewed as strongly biased for that person.
+There are so many different people that can give different professional references to an applicant, so how can you differentiate between those references to determine which ones pack the most punch and which ones are vague, and are in fact detrimental to your cause when applying?

 You have to first decide what the hiring party wants to see in a professional reference.
 Anybody can write a few lines of vague and uninspiring sentences praising the applicant as a “hard worker” or “very skilled” or “can be an asset on any company’s staff.”
-Companies want to see the more in-depth analysis of an applicant in recommendations given by other people.
+Companies want to see a more in-depth analysis of an applicant in recommendations given by other people.

 How can you avoid such a situation?
-Be prepared through doing “research” on prospective recommenders that you are considering asking for professional references.
-This “research” can come in many ways - we recommend using LinkedIn.
-Have a prospective reference write you a review of you on your LinkedIn profile while returning the favor.
-If you’re not sure or confident enough to contact them on LinkedIn, ask them directly through writing or through vocally, face-to-face, if they are confident they know you well enough to write a good, detailed reference.
+Be prepared by doing “research” on prospective recommenders that you are considering asking for professional references.
+This “research” can come in many ways: we recommend using LinkedIn.
+Have a prospective reference write a review of you on your LinkedIn profile while returning the favor.
+If you’re not sure or confident enough to contact them on LinkedIn, ask them directly through writing or through vocally, face-to-face if they are confident they know you well enough to write a good, detailed reference.

 Professional references should never be directly tampered with.
 There’s a reason why professional references exist — they want unbiased, unfiltered opinions about the applicant from people that have no obvious bias or connection to the applicant.
-Choosing professional references may seem like a lottery that you have no control over, but what you can do to provide yourself with more certainty that they will be well-informed to write you a good review would be to provide them with updated information about you.
+Choosing professional references may seem like a lottery that you have no control over, but what you can do to provide yourself with more certainty that they will be well informed to write you a good review, is to provide them with updated information about you.

-Lastly, professional references are technically doing you a favor when they influence companies’ perspectives of you when you’re applying through their review of you, so always thank them for their time and support.
+Lastly, professional references are technically doing you a favor when they influence companies’ perspectives of you when you’re applying through their review of you, so always thank them for their time and support!